sergeballif/sergeballif.github.io/play.md

 ## What is this calculator I've been hearing about?

 Desmos is the graphing calculator I could only dream of having when I went through high school.
 It has a beautiful layout, it solves equations (numerically), it works with lists, and it can plot implicit functions and inequalities.
 It can be used for algebra, modeling, statistics, and even calculus.
 Best of all, it's freely available to use in a web browser or as a mobile app.
 How good do I think it is?
-Well, if somebody gave me a free TI graphing calculator I would just sell it on EBay or give it away, because the Desmos app on my phone is superior; it's not even close.
+Well, if somebody gave me a free TI graphing calculator I would just sell it on EBay or give it away, because the Desmos app on my phone is superior.
+The contest isn't even close.

 The best way to learn Desmos is to go to [desmos.com](https://www.desmos.com/) and try the calculator out.
 You'll be amazed at it's capabilities.
 There are plenty of tutorials to help you on your journey.

-In this post I will highlight some of my favorite capabilities of Desmos with a minimal explanation.
+In this post I will highlight some of my favorite capabilities of Desmos with minimal explanations.
 Throughout these examples, be sure to notice that calculator just begs for you to experiment and make changes as you go.

 ## What Can the Desmos Calculator do?